 There is a fair amount of code and other information available in the project handout directory, ~pdinda/339/HANDOUT/portfolio.
+Be sure to read the README file there.

 Overall Requirements

 You are to develop a database-backed web application that lets a user do the following: